Abdurrahman Az-Zahir: Role in the Aceh War

-Uniting Aceh (1864–1873)

-Arrived in Aceh in 1864 under Ottoman diplomatic auspices.

-Appointed Chief Judge of Aceh and Imam of Baiturrahman Grand Mosque.

-Reformed Aceh's administration, abolished opium trade, and fortified coastal defenses.
+Az-Zahir arrived in Aceh in 1864 under Ottoman diplomatic auspices.
+He was then appointed as Chief Judge of Aceh and Imam of Baiturrahman Grand Mosque.
+During his tenure, he reformed Aceh's administration, abolished opium trade, and fortified coastal defenses.
+Az-Zahir led Acehnese forces against General J.H.R.

-First Dutch Invasion (1873)

-Led Acehnese forces against General J.H.R.
 Köhler's troops, killing Köhler and repelling the Dutch.

-Coordinated guerrilla tactics and secured Ottoman arms shipments via Penang.
+During those times, he also coordinated guerrilla tactics and secured Ottoman arms shipments via Penang.
+During those times, he led Ajaj groups against the Dutch, liberating that way such regions as Kli Kuluda and Kring Raya.
+Despite inflicting heavy losses at Bukit Serum, he defeated the Dutch at the Battle of Kli Taron.
+The Dutch sent in reinforcements and were able to reclaim Montasik, Sonop, Ank Pati, and Ank Kalung.
+Az-Zahir confronted the Dutch in the Battle of Longi which many Agions lost their lives.